markohautala/portfolio-project-2/README.md

 ## Features

 - The logo: This project features a Harry Potter-themed logo at the page's header, complete with a font reminiscent of the iconic style used in the movies, and it displays the text 'Harry Potter Quiz.'
 Its aim is to immerse the user in an authentic Harry Potter experience.
+The logo is made to ba a anchor element with a href attribute to the index.html.
+This means that the user can refresh the homepage by clicking on the image.

 - Color gradient background: The entire page is adorned with a continuous gradient background, smoothly transitioning between different colors from top to bottom.
 This design choice is intended to provide the user with a visually pleasing and enjoyable experience while doing the quiz.